ruchika127/SQL_Sales_Analytics_End_to_End_Project/README.md

 </ul>

 <p><strong>🎯This project answers:</strong><br/>
-Where is revenue coming from, who is generating it, what is driving churn, and how can growth be made sustainable?
+<em>Where is revenue coming from, who is generating it, what is driving churn, and how can growth be made sustainable?</em>
 </p>

 <hr/>